Working with Smart Energy GB for a low-carbon future

-Travel through a time portal to the year 2050 to see what could happen to the places we love if we don’t take action to reduce energy usage and experience how nature could thrive in a low-carbon future.
-This installation will simulate environmental conditions to show what climate change might feel like, with ambassadors from the campaign for a smarter Britain on hand to answer questions.
+The installation opened up a time portal to the year 2050 to see what could happen to the places we love if we don’t take action to reduce energy usage and experience how nature could thrive in a low-carbon future.
+This installation simulated environmental conditions to show what climate change might feel like, with ambassadors from the campaign for a smarter Britain on hand to answer questions.

 It's easy to feel helpless in the face of climate change, but by taking small steps, such as installing a smart meter, we can make a meaningful difference together.
 They can’t solve climate change on their own, but with the smarter, more efficient energy they create, they’re a start.
 It's much easier to be more energy efficient if you know how much energy you're using.
 This is why we're using hundreds of smart meters at the places we care for to measure how much energy is used at different times of day.